pololu/pololu-usb-sdk/README.txt

 == Compiling Simple Motor Controller C# code in Windows ==

-1) Open SimpleMotorController\Smc.sln with Visual Studio or Visual C# Express.
+1) Open SimpleMotorController\Smc.sln with Visual Studio.

 2) In the Solution Explorer, right click on "SmcExample1" and select "Set as Startup Project".
 This setting will make compiling and